 The triangle mesh has needs to be manifold [6]

 Euler characteristic [7] equals 2.

+Maximum edge length is 5mm, which is slightly below 1/3 of the wavelength of 20kHz.

+Maximum error of vertices position is 5mm, which is slightly below 1/3 of the wavelength of 20kHz.

 We provided an example triangle mesh in the attachment, which is a 10cm * 0.5cm * 5cm cube, stored in an obj file.